Dubai Free Zone vs Mainland: Which One Fits Your Business

 Visas: free zone vs mainland

-Both routes get you and your team the same UAE residence visa, through the same steps — entry permit, medical, Emirates ID, then stamping.
 What differs is how many visas you can hold.
 On a free zone licence, your allocation is set by the package you take: a flexi-desk comes with a small quota, a physical office with more.
 On the mainland, the quota scales with your registered office space — more floor area, more visas.
+The licensing authority sets the ratio against your tenancy, so count the visas you need first and take the office that carries them.

 If you already know you’ll be sponsoring several visas — family, or a small team — that’s worth sizing before you choose the structure, not after, because it can change which route (and which office) actually fits.
 The full residency process is set out on our visas and residency page.